jjdavis/wordfreq/README.md

 shows those 58078 items are indeed unprintable carriage returns (`\r`).
-The input file has DOS line endings, with runs of lines consisting of just `\r\n` pairs that the script counts as `\r` "words".
-The script naively assumes any string of nonspace characters is a word; a more serious word frequency application would have to address that.
+The input file has DOS line endings, with runs of lines consisting of just `\r\n` pairs that the application counts as `\r` "words".
+The application naively assumes any string of nonspace characters is a word; a more serious word frequency application would have to address that.